Strawberry Topped Chocolate Pavlova

 - ½ cup powdered sugar

 - 4 cups sliced strawberries, gently tossed with a tablespoon of sugar

 - Preheat the oven to 350º.
-Line baking sheet with parchment.
-Draw a 9-inch circle on parchment, the flip the paper over.
+Line the baking sheet with parchment.
+Draw a 9-inch circle on parchment, then flip the paper over.
 Set aside.

 - Beat the egg whites till soft peaks form.
-Add salt, then slowly add the sugar, while continuing to beat, until meringue is stiff and glossy.
-Sift cocoa powder over the meringue, then add vinegar, vanilla and chopped chocolate.
+Add salt, then slowly add the sugar, while continuing to beat, until the meringue is stiff and glossy.
+Sift cocoa powder over the meringue, then add vinegar, vanilla, and chopped chocolate.
 Fold well till combined.

-- To serve, carefully flip onto serving plate.
-Whip cream with powdered sugar, vanilla.
+- To serve, carefully flip onto the serving plate.
+Whip cream with powdered sugar, and vanilla.
 Fold in mascarpone.
 Top pavlova with whipped cream, then sliced strawberries.

 Make sure all your utensils are free from oil and grease or the egg whites won't whip properly.
 This includes contamination from egg yolk, which contains fat.